xuezhen2018/Rock-segmentation-visual-system/README.md

 Please use BaiduDisk to download the dataset.
 Link: https://pan.baidu.com/s/1uRmB4UE8WN4ct03EJJoXGQ .
 The pin number is 0903.

-If you have problems in downloading the dataset, please contact us at any time at zfxue0903@zju.edu.cn.
+If you have problems in downloading the dataset, please contact us at any time to zfxue0903@zju.edu.cn.

 If you find our work is helpful for you, please kindly cite our paper: